 There are many reasons to want to spend some time in Santurce.
 This blue-collar, bohemian neighborhood doesn't have luxury hotels, beachfront access or any casinos.
 What it does have is a few of Puerto Rico's best museums, an outstanding performing arts center, several cool bars, and hangouts, and some of the best restaurants San Juan has to offer.

+From the many terrific dining options from La Plaza del Mercado to La Casita Blanca, there is always something new and tasty to discover in this neighborhood.
 Another addition to the list happens to be Abracadabra Counter Cafe.
 Located on an otherwise nondescript corner of Ponce de León Avenue, Abracadabra will catch your eye on the weekend for one simple reason; it's the place with the lines of people waiting patiently for a table.